8ta4/say/DONTREADME.md

 `say` is set to auto-revive using macOS Launch Agents.

-> Why pick Launch Agents?
+> Why use Launch Agents?

 Because Launch Agents can be configured using a plist file.